hosseinabbasi-toast/campaign-test/__TEMPLATES__/TEMPLATING_README.md

 }
 ```

-The props names become mustache variables, when in the init command is run the user will fill this values out in the CLI.
-In the /template folder inside you newly duplicated template folder you can apply these in any file by using the Mustache templating format `{{mustache}}`
+The props' names become mustache variables.
+When the init command is run the user will fill these values out in the CLI.
+In the `/template` folder inside you newly duplicated template folder you can apply these in any file by using the Mustache templating format `{{mustache}}`

 ```js
   cssScope: '{{cssScope}}',